-One of the most common oral health issues is gum disease.
+One of the most common oral health issues is gum (periodontal) disease.
 It’s also a major cause of tooth loss in adults.

 Gum disease occurs when dental plaque is not removed by brushing your teeth daily.
 Dental plaque is a sticky substance made from leftover food particles and saliva that grows on surfaces within the mouth.
-Along with their toxins, bacteria in dental plaque breaks down gum tissues.
+Along with their toxins, bacteria in dental plaque break down gum tissues.

 Gingivitis results when your body fires back with an inflammatory response, resulting in red, swollen gums.

 Good oral hygiene can prevent gum disease.
-Follow these steps to maintain healthy teeth and gums.
+Follow these steps to maintain healthy teeth and gums: